Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2 lab4.md

-# Part:2 lab 04 - DLP Alerts > Alerts remediations
+# Part:2 Lab 04 - DLP Alerts > Alerts remediations

 ## Lab scenario
 In this lab, you will explore on how to remediate a DLP alert if any user does not adhere the policies.